 Meal Planning Without Boredom

 When you're coming up with meal ideas, focus on meals you can play around with.
-That way, you can have a handful of different meals made with the same core ingredients.
+That way, you can have a handful of different meals made with the same core ingredients to create a FODMAP meal plan that works for you.

 For example, if you eat quinoa or brown rice, you can combine that with your choice of low-FODMAP veggies like zucchini, tomatoes, salad greens, bell peppers, carrots, etc. You can roast, saute, or steam them.